Calf Muscle Strain

 - Prescription pain relievers

-- Keep your calf muscles strong, so they can absorb the energy of sudden physical stress
+- Keep your calf muscles strong and flexible, so they can absorb the energy of sudden physical stress

 - Learn the proper technique for exercise and sporting activities to decrease stress on all your muscles

 American Academy of Family Physicians Family Doctor http://www.aafp.org

 Armfield DR. Sports-related muscle injury in the lower extremity.
 Clin Sports Med .
 2006;25(4):803-42.

 Calf strain.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/what.php .
 Updated November 3, 2012.
 Accessed April 26, 2013